 - Something cylindrical to wrap clay around

-- Dr P.H Marten’s Hydrocolor India Ink from CassArt (as these are expensive, peruse the Watercolour paints section for ink or tubes)
+- Dr P.H Marten’s Hydrocolor India Ink from CassArt (as these are expensive, peruse the Watercolour supplies section for ink or tubes)

 - Paint Brushes